nillovych/Data-access-service/README.md

     - `User`: Represents a regular user.
     - `Moderator`: Represents a moderator.
     - `Admin`: Represents an administrator.

+- **Data Access Objects**
+  - You can connect to various Databases through these classes:
+    - `PostgeDAO`: Connect to PostgreSQL.
+    - `MysqlDAO`: Connect to MySQL.
+    - `CommonDAO`: Connect to both Databases.

 - **Database Interaction**
   - After creating a user instance, you can interact with the database using the following methods:
     - `create()`: Add user data to the database.